ecabigting/DevNodeCheatSheets/crud.md

 })
 ```

-> find a blog post with given id
-> and then delete it
+11. Find a blog post with given id and then delete it
 ```
 var id = "5fe86cf496d64a155d69590b";
 BlogPost.findByIdAndDelete(id,{